LearnersGuild/learning-os/GLOSSARY.md

 # Behavior Set

-A collection of behaviors that define a Value Stat.
+A collection of behaviors that define a Health Stat.

 # Challenge

-A mission, drill or project that is part of the game terrain.
+A drill or project that is part of the game terrain.

 # Challenge Set